1) Who We Are

 2) Data We Collect

-- Contact & account data — name, email, company, VAT details (if provided), and messages sent to support.
+- Contact & Account Data — name, email, company, VAT details (if provided), and messages sent to support.

-- Transaction data — pre-order selections, prices, currency, timestamps.
+- Transaction Data — pre-order selections, prices, currency, timestamps.
 Payment card data is handled by our payment processor (see Payments).

-- Marketing preferences — opt-in to emails, unsubscribes, and related communication settings.
+- Marketing Preferences — opt-in to emails, unsubscribes, and related communication settings.

 -